wandnz/streamevmon/CONTRIBUTING.md

 * A new runner should be created in the `runners` package.
 This is useful both for testing and if you want to just use your new SourceFunction without the extra complexity that the UnifiedRunner introduces.
-* You should also add your SourceFunction as a new source in the UnifiedRunner.
+* You should also add your SourceFunction as a new source in the `UnifiedRunner`.
   Make sure that the configured `subscriptionName` for your configuration datatype is set to something unique, as well as the source's name and uid.